Corona Update: Please note shipping can take longer than usual. Check your local postal service for updates!

 – within the Netherlands for orders above 75 euro

-– to Belgium and Germany for orders above 100 euro (not yet fully working in etsy)
+– to Belgium and Germany for orders above 150 euro

 Reasons of delay

 Shipping parcels, domestic or international, can be a fickle sometimes.
-Postnl gives indication of workdays when they expect to deliver.
-Excuses (and sometimes valid reasons) to be late can be human caused delays (strike, war, accident and so on) and natural caused delays (bad weather, dinosaur attack, kitten rescue and so on).
+PostNL gives indication of workdays when they expect to deliver.
+Excuses (and sometimes valid reasons) to be late can be human caused delays (strike, war, accident, pandemic and so on) and natural caused delays (bad weather, dinosaur attack, kitten rescue and so on).
 I do not have the power to stop a strike from my workshop in the UK for example, just to have my parcel delivered.